Aahil13/The-JS-Guide/docs/getting-started.md

 }
 ```

-## Common Tools and Development Environments
+## Common tools and development environments

 You'll need a code editor and a web browser to write JavaScript code.
 The following are popular options for these tools: